Lim Bo Seng: Personal life

-One of Lim's grandsons, Lim Teck Yin, is a former Brigadier-General in the Singapore Armed Forces and the current Chief Executive Officer of Sport Singapore.
+One of Lim's grandsons, Lim Teck Yin, is a former brigadier general in the Singapore Armed Forces and chief executive officer of Sport Singapore.

-In academia and popular culture
+In popular culture

-Around the 1990s, Asiapac Books published a comic book (ISBN 981-229-067-2) based on Lim's life.
+In 1998, Asiapac Books published a comic book (ISBN 981-229-067-2) based on Lim's life.
 It was written by Clara Show and illustrated by Chu Yi Min.

 In 1997, Singapore's Chinese-language television channel, TCS Channel 8, aired a television series, The Price of Peace, about the Japanese occupation of Singapore.
 Singaporean actor Rayson Tan portrayed Lim as a semi-fictional protagonist in the drama.
 In 1999, the English-language channel TCS Channel Five aired an English-dubbed version of The Price of Peace.

+In June 2025, Lim was portrayed in a Yue opera titled Marshal Lim Bo Seng (《林谋盛元帅》) by director and playwright Lin Jia, staged during Singapore’s first Traditional Chinese Opera Festival.
+Produced by Tang Renaissance (大唐文化传播), the opera depicted Lim’s resistance efforts during the Japanese occupation, incorporating his personal letters adapted into verse.
+The production used traditional operatic elements to highlight his patriotism and historical significance.
+The festival was organized by the Singapore Chinese Cultural Centre and the National Arts Council.